What is an example of foreign investment?

-Foreign Direct Investment (FDI) is where a company or individual chooses to establish business operations, or invest capital, in a country outside of their own domestic market.
+An example of foreign investment is where a company or individual chooses to establish business operations, or invest capital, in a country outside of their own domestic market.
 Unlike some countries, investors in Bahrain can benefit from 100% foreign ownership across most sectors, with no requirement for a local partner.
 Because of these foreign investment advantages, Bahrain has been ranked 1st in GCC in 2020 for inward FDI stocks relative to GDP.
 The FDI stocks in 2020 represent 91.3% of Bahrain’s GDP with a compound annual FDI growth rate of 4% across 2016-2020.

-Foreign direct investment allows investors to take advantage of business sectors that may be different from what is offered by their domestic market, allowing for unique investment opportunities.
-The chance to invest in business offerings in a foreign country can help you diversify your portfolio and can also open the door to future international business opportunities.
+Foreign investment allows investors to take advantage of business sectors that may be different from what is offered by their domestic market, allowing for unique investment opportunities.
+The chance to invest in business offerings in a foreign country can help you diversify your portfolio and can also open the door to future international business investment opportunities.
 Bahrain has the most diverse economy in the Gulf; in fact, more than 80% of its GDP was generated from non-oil sectors in 2018, and that percentage continues to increase.

 The EDB focuses on several economic sectors which encourage businesses to capitalise on Bahrain’s competitive advantages.
-These represent just a small selection of opportunities available to international investors, businesses and entrepreneurs looking to enter the market in Bahrain, and we encourage you to contact us for a personalised discussion.
+These represent just a small selection of opportunities available to international investors, businesses and entrepreneurs looking to enter the market in Bahrain, and we encourage you to contact us for a personalised discussion on foreign investment.

-Spurring economic development and creating future investment opportunities
+Spurring economic development and creating future business investment opportunities

 In addition to its highly developed transportation and ICT networks, Bahrain has over USD 32 billion in infrastructure and real estate developments that are already in advanced stages of progress.
 More than just an indicator of continued economic development in the Kingdom, these will create wide-reaching future opportunities for investors across sectors as they approach completion.